xaviershay/haskell-servant-react-auth-example/README.md

   backend for automated integration testing though.
 * Logging isn't thread-safe.
 The currently used `putStrLn` will often intersperse concurrent log entries.
+* The environment (development or production) is hard-coded into the API.
+This should be read from the environment.